 Story Tag Namespace (lc:story:*)¶

 lc:story:* is a reserved tag namespace for declaring emergent graphs of LimaCharlie components.
-A story is the union of components (Hive records) carrying lc:story:STORY_NAME[:...] tags within an org, plus the directed links those tags declare between them.
-There is no separate story record anywhere — the graph IS the tags.
+A story is the union of components (Hive records) carrying lc:story:STORY_NAME[:...] tags within an org, plus the directed edges between them.
+There is no separate story record anywhere — membership IS the tags.
+Edges come from two places: most are derived by the assembler from the member records' own configuration, and the rest are declared with links: tags (see Edge ontology).

 The first consumer of the namespace is the LimaCharlie web app and the AI Sessions terminal, both of which render a story as a node-link diagram via the same shared <StoryGraph> component.
 The web app fetches the assembled story through a single API endpoint (GET /v1/orgs/{oid}/stories/{name}); the AI emits the matching card via lc-card story.